Confidential Financial Assistance

-Assistance for Jewish Day School, Jewish Camps, Study in Israel
+Assistance for Jewish Camps and Study in Israel

-Anshe Emet Synagogue is committed to Jewish education inside & outside the classroom and has a limited number of funds to offset the tuition of Jewish summer programs, trips to Israel, and Jewish Day School.
+Anshe Emet Synagogue is committed to Jewish education inside & outside the classroom and has a limited number of funds to offset the tuition of Jewish summer programs and trips to Israel.
 Applicants must be members of the Synagogue and the scholarships are need-based.
 The deadline to fill out this application has passed.

 For more information please contact Naomi Richman at [email protected]/773-868-5122.